spilliton/track_that/README.md

 ### AJAX Loaded Elements

 The optional 4th param in an event definition is a jQuery selector to be passed to [on()][onfuction].
-For example let's say you have a recommendation widget that loads some links in after the fact:
+For example, let's say you have a recommendation widget that loads some links in after the fact:

 ``` html
 <div id='recommendations'>